GenomicsAotearoa/metagenomics_summer_school/docs/resources/2_APPENDIX_ex9_Generating_input_files_for_VizBin.md

 done
 ```
+!!! note "Note"

-*Note: These settings are appropriate for this workshop's mock data.
+    These settings are appropriate for this workshop's mock data.
 Full data sets will likely require considerably greater memory and time allocations.*

 **5. Generate coverage table of subcontigs (contigs fragmented based on 20k length)**